wangxufire/awesome-stars/README.md

 ## Ruby

+- [activerecord-import](https://github.com/zdennis/activerecord-import) - A library for bulk insertion of data into your database using ActiveRecord.
 - [blog](https://github.com/enml/blog) - a github pages blog

 ## Scala

+- [snowflake](https://github.com/twitter/snowflake) - Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
 - [marathon](https://github.com/mesosphere/marathon) - Deploy and manage containers (including Docker) on top of Apache Mesos at scale.
 - [linkerd](https://github.com/linkerd/linkerd) - Resilient service mesh for cloud native apps

 ## Shell

+- [libev](https://github.com/enki/libev) - Full-featured high-performance event loop loosely modelled after libevent
 - [gimme](https://github.com/travis-ci/gimme) - Install go, yay!
 - [antigen](https://github.com/zsh-users/antigen) - The plugin manager for zsh.
 - [theme-budspencer](https://github.com/oh-my-fish/theme-budspencer) - A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.